 I am feeling more confident in approaching employers and I have recently disclosed my autism to the company I am volunteering for.
 I also have a better understanding of how to approach interviews, including how to answer different types of questions and how to prepare myself.
 I plan to work further with my mentor on my communication skills and further on a disclosure statement next year.

-Feedback from Lydia – Autism Forward Beneficiary mentored by Deb Hannah (Liverpool)
+Feedback from Lydia – Autism Forward grant holder mentored by Deb Hannah (Liverpool)

 After receiving my own diagnosis I realised there wasn’t much in the way of autism groups in my area.
 I decided to start my own support group, Merseyside Autistic Adults was formed on the 7th november 2018.